palashbaranwal/agentic_architecture/README.md

 - Routing requests to the appropriate component
 - Maintaining the agent's state (current expression, result, steps)
 - Providing a unified interface to all components

+### 7. `math_tools.py`

+The `math_tools.py` script acts as the tool server for the agent.
+It exposes the core mathematical and reasoning functions from the `Perceive` class as callable tools via the MCP protocol.

+**Key responsibilities:**
+- Imports the `Perceive` class and instantiates it
+- Registers key methods (such as `show_reasoning`, `calculate`, `verify`, and `check_consistency`) as MCP tools
+- Starts the MCP server, allowing the agent to call these tools via standard input/output

+**Example usage:**
+To launch the tool server, run: `python math_tools.py` This script is referenced in the agent’s configuration (e.g., via `StdioServerParameters`) to provide tool functionality for mathematical reasoning and calculation.

 ## Component Interactions